streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 # Adjust the copy

-After the quest is copied it is necessary to adjust it a bit.
+After the quest is copied it is necessary to adjust it a bit so it is not a duplicate anymore.

 Change its class name and the file name to the new one.